Teketeke (film): Plot

-In Nagoya, Japan, an office worker named Hiromi Shimizu walks home at night, taking a path along an overpass near a train station and railway.
+In Nagoya, an office worker named Hiromi Shimizu walks home at night, taking a path along an overpass near a train station.
 She feels a sudden wind, hears a scuttling sound and is chased by an unseen fast-moving entity.
 She manages to hide from the threat and overhears children in a nearby building arguing over the specifics of an urban legend.
 As she steps onto the road, the wind picks up again, and the entity slices her in half at the waist.

 Sometime later, schoolgirl Kana Ohashi is asked by her best friend and classmate, Ayaka Sekiguchi, to ask soccer player Utsumi Keita out for her.
 Kana obliges, and Utsumi agrees to go on a date with Ayaka.
 The next day, Utsumi shows Kana and Ayaka a news report on his cell phone about the mysterious death in Nagoya.
 Utsumi recalls a story he heard in elementary school about Teke Teke, a ghost with no lower extremities.
-When individuals walk on the overpass at night, it is said that Teke Teke will chase after them (making a "teke teke" noise as she moves along the ground), and that if they look back, she will cut them in half.
+When individuals walk on the overpass at night, it is said that Teke Teke will chase after them (making a "teke teke" noise as she moves along the ground) and that if they look back, she will cut them in half.

 As Utsumi rides away on his bicycle, Kana and Ayaka walk back to their homes together.
-Ayaka upset that Utsumi seems to like Kana more than her, angrily takes a different route home.
-Reaching the overpass, Ayaka sees Teke Teke, and trips after trying to run away from her.
-Teke Teke severs Ayaka's upper body from her lower body and disappears along the train tracks into the night.
-After school, Kana learns that Hiromi's boyfriend was arrested by Aichi Prefecture police officers for her murder.
-He denied any involvement in her death and told the authorities that he saw a woman with no lower half.
+Ayaka, upset that Utsumi seems to like Kana more than her, angrily takes a different route home.
+Reaching the overpass, Ayaka sees Teke Teke and trips after trying to run away from her.
+Teke Teke cuts Ayaka in half and disappears along the train tracks into the night.
+After school, Kana learns that Hiromi's boyfriend was arrested by police for her murder.
+He has denied any involvement in her death and told the authorities that he saw a woman with no lower half.